tathey1/autogmm/README.md

 pip install -e .
 ```

-The algorithm is located in graspy/graspy/cluster/autogmm.py
+The algorithm is located in graspy/graspy/cluster/autogmm.py.
+After autogmm is installed, you can run the scripts below.

 # Directories
 ## complete_experiments